RigsOfRods/docs.rigsofrods.org/source/gameplay/tuning.md

 ============

 !!! warning
 	This feature is in development.
-It is **NOT** available in the current stable RoR release (2022.12).
+It will be made available in an upcoming release.
 If you're interested in trying this out today, download the latest [development build](https://forum.rigsofrods.org/threads/ror-development-builds-for-windows-and-linux.696/).

 ## Introduction